 The sculptures here presented were last shown to the public in 1969.
 I, Andres Laszlo Jr., inherited them in 1985 together with a collection of glass paintings.
 I have since then sold the collection off "from below," so that today I am left with the 30 or so most attractive pieces, apart from 4 medieval polychrome Virgins.
 They have been exhibited all over Europe and in the United States.
 The photo shows my father explaining something about the glass paintings to Juan Miro.
 These (35 or so) glass-paintings from 17th/18th Century) also are included in the collection).
 In 1969 the collection (131 pieces) was exhibited on "Galeri Jean-Francois Apesteguy Deauville 1969".
-Today I have sold "the least attractive" on Alcala Auctions in Madrid, and I am looking for a way to sell the remaining quality-part together with the glass-paintings.
+Today I have sold "the least attractive" on Alcala Auctions in Madrid, and I am looking for a way to sell the remaining quality parts together with the glass paintings.
 Below some of them are presented.
 VIDEO

-The catalogue's introduction
+The catalog's introduction

 C’est insensé, et si cela ne brise pas notre logique, cela provoque au moins une désagréable dissonance.
 Et cependant c’est cette convention arbitraire qui nous fournit, paradoxalement, notre titre, car le caractère du « Primitif » est de ne dire que l’essentiel, sans rechercher les effets de perspective, de construction, de réalisme anatomique, etc...